knative/docs/blog/docs/articles/knative-meets-apache-camel.md

 The [Apache Camel](https://camel.apache.org/){:target="_blank"} is a popular Open Source integration framework that empowers you to quickly and easily integrate various systems consuming or producing data.
 With [Apache Camel K](https://camel.apache.org/camel-k/latest){:target="_blank"} the project provides a lightweight integration framework built from Apache Camel that runs natively on Kubernetes and is specifically designed for serverless and microservice architectures.

-The Camel K framework does also support Knative, allowing developers to [bind](https://camel.apache.org/camel-k/latest/kamelets/kamelets-user.html#kamelets-usage-binding){:target="_blank"} any Kamelet to a Knative component.
+The Camel K framework also supports Knative, allowing developers to [bind](https://camel.apache.org/camel-k/latest/kamelets/kamelets-user.html#kamelets-usage-binding){:target="_blank"} any Kamelet to a Knative component.
 A Kamelet can act as "source" of data or alternatively as "sink".
 There are several Kamelets available for integrating and connecting to 3rd party services or products, such as Amazon Web Services (AWS), Google Cloud or even tradition message systems like AMQP 1.0 or JMS brokers like Apache Artemis.
 The full list of Kamelets can be found in the [documentation](https://camel.apache.org/camel-kamelets/latest/index.html){:target="_blank"}.

 ## Installation

-The [Installation](https://camel.apache.org/camel-k/next/installation/installation.html) from Apache Camel K offers a few choices, such as CLI, Kustomize, OLM or Helm, like:
+The [Installation](https://camel.apache.org/camel-k/next/installation/installation.html) from Apache Camel K offers a few choices, such as CLI, Kustomize, OLM or Helm.
+Example of Helm installation:

 ```
 $ helm repo add camel-k https://apache.github.io/camel-k/charts/